This page describes the use of V-Ray photometric lights.

 The graph below shows the IES profile of a typical bollard or post light, a type of light commonly used in architectural outdoor scenes.
 The rendered thumbnail is shown as an inset.

-enable viewport shading – When enabled, the effect of the VRayIES light will be visible in the viewport.
+Enable viewport shading – When enabled, the effect of the VRayIES light is visible in the viewport.

-ies file (button) – Specifies the .ies file that defines the light distribution.
+Ies file (button) – Specifies the .ies file that defines the light profile.

-cutoff – Specifies a threshold for the light intensity, below which the light will not be computed.
+Cutoff – Specifies a threshold for the light intensity, below which the light is not computed.
 This can be useful in scenes with many lights, where you want to limit the effect of the lights to some distance around them.
 Larger values cut away more from the light; lower values make the light range larger.
-If you specify 0.0, the light will be calculated for all surfaces.
+If you specify 0.0, the light is calculated for all surfaces.
 This parameter is not available when the renderer is set to GPU.

-use light shape – Determines whether and how the shape of the light specified in the .ies light will be taken into consideration during the calculation of shadows and illumination.
+Use light shape – Determines whether and how the shape of the light is taken into consideration during the calculation of shadows and illumination.

-No – The light shape will not be considered for illumination and the light is going to generate sharp shadows.
+No – The light shape is not considered for illumination and the light is going to generate sharp shadows.

-For shadows – The light shape will be considered only for the generation of soft shadows.
-The illumination will not be affected by the light shape (i.e. it will behave as a point light).
+For shadows – The light shape is considered only for the generation of soft shadows.
+The illumination is not affected by the light shape (i.e. it behaves as a point light).

-For illumination and shadows – The light shape will be considered for the calculation of the illumination and shadows.
+For illumination and shadows – The light shape is considered for the calculation of the illumination and shadows.

-override shape – When enabled, the light profile within the .ies file is ignored.
-The shape parameter defines the light shape for calculating shadow softness, otherwise IES lights will generate shadows as a point light, casting sharp shadows.
+Override shape – When enabled, the light profile within the .ies file is ignored.
+The Shape parameter defines light shape for calculating shadow softness.
+Sharp shadows are generated with the point type.